 VALIDITY OF AIRMAN KNOWLEDGE TEST REPORTS

-For an Airman Knowledge Test Report to be valid, it must be dated within the 24-calendar month period preceding the month you complete the practical test.
+Airman Knowledge Test Reports are valid within the 24-calendar month period preceding the month you complete the practical test.
 If the Airman Knowledge Test Report expires before completion of the practical test, you must retake the knowledge test.